Curtisfrancis/Airline-Analysis/README.md

 - Increased labor costs
 - Rising fuel prices

-Our goal is to use data analytics to enhance aircraft occupancy rates and identify opportunities to increase profitability per seat.
+The goal is to use data analytics to enhance aircraft occupancy rates and identify opportunities to increase profitability per seat.

 ## Tools and Technologies
 - SQLite